No herbicides, insecticides, nor chemical fertilizers in the domain vineyards in the last decade.

 “Makes it more robust?”
 I offer.
 He nods.

-Jean-Christophe Piccard is one of only seven bio vintners in the Lavaux region.
+Jean-Christophe Piccard is one of only nine bio vintners in the Lavaux region.
 Why don’t you come out and meet him?

 Editor, foodie, digital professional, experience developer